exaroth/sunflower/README.md

 ![](sunflower_thumb.jpg)

 Sunflower is a simple image gallery written in Django framework.
-It strives to be easy to use and focus on presenting content in a clear and distraction free fashion.
+It strives to be easy to use and focus on presenting content in a clear and distraction-free fashion.

 ## Installation